 Eighties Music has endured way beyond its resurgence.
 History defines the era as one of the most outrageous and diverse decades of music and culture worldwide.
-Hope you tossed the spandex but not your vinyl, CD's and cassettes from: ABC, A-Ha, B-52's, Bananarama, Big Country, Blondie, Cars, The Clash, Cure, Def Leppard, Depeche Mode, Devo, Duran Duran, Erasure, Eurythmics, Falco, Fixx, Foreigner, Frankie Goes To Hollywood, Hall & Oates, INXS, Joy Division, Cyndi Lauper, New Order, OMD, Pet Shop Boys, The Police, Prince, Psychedelic Furs, Bruce Springsteen, Skids, Spandau Ballet, The Smiths, Survivor, U2, Wham, the list goes on and on.
-Many are still active releasing new albums, touring, reissuing deluxe editions on vinyl & CD.
-Welcome to my site to reminisce and share these music memories.
+Hope you tossed the spandex but not your vinyl, CD's and cassettes by: ABC, A-Ha, B-52's, Bananarama, Big Country, Blondie, Cars, The Clash, Cure, Def Leppard, Depeche Mode, Devo, Duran Duran, Erasure, Eurythmics, Falco, Fixx, Foreigner, Frankie Goes To Hollywood, Hall & Oates, INXS, Joy Division, Cyndi Lauper, New Order, OMD, Pet Shop Boys, The Police, Prince, Psychedelic Furs, Bruce Springsteen, Skids, Spandau Ballet, The Smiths, Survivor, U2, Wham, the list goes on and on.
+Many remain active with new albums, touring, reissuing deluxe editions of their catalog.
+Welcome to my site to reminisce and share these musical memories.

 Subscribe to my YouTube Channel, KJ's Music Talk for a wide-ranging collection of interviews conducted with legendary musicians and a few newcomers to the scene.
 There's something for everyone, search for your favorites, check back often for new features.
 Click below on the artist's name for the video, or click the channel's icon here.
 Enjoy!